1NutWunDeR/KZTimerOffical/addons/sourcemod/scripting/readme.txt

 The code of kztimer global is private.
-The kztimer code of the none-global version is available at: https://github.com/1NutWunDeR/KZTimer
 We will release a public version of KZTimerGlobal in the near future!